Kestrelhzl/Portswigger_WebSecurity_Academy_Project/README.md

 Hi There,

-Here is the Portswigger WebSecurity Academy API Testing lab poc scripts. enjoy.
+Here is the Portswigger WebSecurity Academy API Testing lab poc scripts.
+Enjoy.

 #### Usage: